 In August 2007, with the birth of her daughter Isabella, Annabelle became a single mother.
 She has since devoted her time and energy to being the best mum she can be, whilst still staying fit and engaged in endurance events and various business and philanthropic activities.

 In May 2009, Annabelle ran a 250-kilometer self-supported endurance race across the desert of Namibia as part of the Racing the Planet Series of Races.
 In October 2009, Annabelle ran the same distance across the Sahara Desert to raise funds and to highlight awareness for the Eve Appeal, which focuses on the prevention of Ovarian Cancer.

-Annabelle is currently training to compete in her first triathlon.
-The event — in Phuket, Thailand — will be just short of a half Iron Man, but the humidity, heat, and hills make it one of the toughest triathlons on the globe.
+In 2016 Annabelle raced in her first triathlon in Phuket, Thailand, winning her age group – the triathlon is just short of a half Iron Man, but the humidity, heat, and hills make it one of the toughest triathlons on the globe.

 Annabelle speaks regularly to corporations, schools, and charity groups on the importance of Setting and Achieving Goals.
 She works as well as an Advisor to Arbor Ventures, an all-woman venture capital fund.
-And she recently co-founded “The Affordable Health Company,” a startup that focuses on nutritional products and education for both adults and children.
+She remains passionate about health and nutrition.

-In 2005, Annabelle was awarded the position of honorary Colonel of the Chilean Army, and in November 2006, she was made a member of the Royal Council of Ingxotha by his Majesty King Zwelithini Goodwill KaBhekuzulu of KwaZulu.
-In December 2006 Annabelle was awarded the Order of the British Empire (OBE) by the Queen of England for her services to Mountaineering.
+Annabelle has been awarded the position of honorary Colonel of the Chilean Army, and she was made a member of the Royal Council of Ingxotha by his Majesty King Zwelithini Goodwill KaBhekuzulu of KwaZulu.
+In addition, Annabelle has been awarded the Order of the British Empire (OBE) by the Queen of England for her services to Mountaineering and Charity.